wp-plugins/wordpress-dashboard-twitter/readme.txt

 == Changelog ==

+= 1.1.5 =
+* FIXED: Oauth bug that prevented new users to authenticate with Twitter
+* FIXED: WordPress 3.5 UI enhancements

 = 1.1.4 =
 * FIXED: Removed unused files
 * FIXED: Readme.txt updated to be more compliant with the readme.txt standard